ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0053-bangkok-post-institutional-discourse-distortion.md

 * **Cluster C: Geopolitical Relativization**: Characterization of European institutions as "lost puppies" and framing military conflicts as "fake wars".

 These clusters were identified through a frequency-based thematic coding process applied to the full dataset (Appendix A).
 The recurrence of specific rhetorical motifs across multiple dates and contexts suggests a stable narrative alignment rather than spontaneous or article-specific reactions.

+### *4.1 Cluster: Financial Systems and Western Institutions*
+The rhetoric focuses on the perceived collapse of Western economic structures and the delegitimization of the US dollar.
+* **Ima:** "Trump plans to crash the world economy... he will roll out a digital dollar with a digital ID and it will be YOU paying off America's ridiculous 39 trillion dollar debt."
+(22 April 2026).
+* **Ima:** "The US is dying in debt and is holding the war hostage to try and force everyone to use Petro Dollars."
+(26 April 2026).
+* **Ima:** "Abandon by the US they [the EU] now feel they have to go to war with their neighbor Russia."
+(27 April 2026).

+### *4.2 Cluster: Middle East Conflict and Transnational Networks*
+This cluster utilizes personified blame and structural allegations against state actors and intelligence services.
+* **Ima:** "Who genocided Palestine? ...
+Who started the war with Iran? ...
+Who looks at everyone else as Goyim?"
+(1 April 2026).
+* **Ima:** "Its obvious he [Trump] is owned by Israel because of the files Mossad has on him via the Epstein files."
+(18 April 2026).
+* **Ima:** "The Zionists are doing a good job making themselves the most hated group on the planet."
+(17 April 2026).

+### *4.3 Cluster: Eastern Europe and NATO*
+The comments contain a factual relativization of military conflicts and a downgrading of the agency of European institutions.
+* **Kryptisch:** "The Eu is like a lost puppy...
+That Russia would attack Europe is ridiculous."
+(27 April 2026).
+* **Kryptisch:** "Putin loves his people, Trump regards his with contempt."
+(6 April 2026).
+* **Kryptisch:** "THE EU & GLOBALISTS HAVE BEEN MADE TO LOOK TOTAL FOOLS."
+(19 April 2026).

 ---